codahale/lockstitch-go/README.md

 ## Design

-A Lockstitch protocol is a stateful object which has five different operations:
+A Lockstitch protocol is a stateful object that has five different operations:

 * `Init`: Initializes a protocol with a domain separation string.
 * `Mix`: Mixes a piece of data into the protocol's state, making all future outputs dependent on it.